 This exercise enables you to see if you unconsciously hold your belly tense or conversely, let it be limp.
 Ideally, you don’t want your belly either tense or limp but rather engaged—energized and relaxed at the same time.

+Lying on the floor or sitting with your back straight, start your breath by releasing the belly, keep inhaling slowly as you feel the breath widen your ribcage and continue up as your chest fills without raising your shoulders.
 When you get to the top of you breath blow out slowly through slightly puckered lips all the way down to the bottom of the exhale until you run out of air.
 Use your abdominal muscles when you get to the bottom of your breath to push the last bit of air out of your lungs.

 The Sighing Breath